Want to sue AT&T in small claims court?

-Your AT&T Contract says you can't sue AT&T in any court except Small Claims Court.
+Your AT&T U-Verse contract says you can't sue AT&T in any court except Small Claims Court.
 It can be complicated and time consuming, but suing AT&T in small claims court usually gets you what you want.

 Ready to sue AT&T in small claims court?
 Small claims courts are only for certain types of claims, so your first step is to make sure your claim can be filed.
 There are two things you need to pay attention to:

 The amount of money: Every small claims court sets a maximum dollar size for the claim you can bring.
 In most states it's either $5000 or $10,000, but it can be as low as $2,500 (in Kentucky and Rhode Island).
 You can find a list of all 50 states' monetary limits here.

 The type of relief: There are two types of awards that you can seek in a lawsuit - monetary (a dollar value payment) and equitable (any non-monetary request).
 Most small claims courts can only grant monetary awards.

 If your claim doesn't fall within the limits of your state's small claims court, you'll have to arbitrate your claim instead.

 Most small claims courts require that you ask the person you're suing (the "defendant") to fix your problem voluntarily before you file your claim.
 So if you want to sue AT&T in small claims court, you need to send them a demand letter first.

 Your demand letter can be simple and straightforward - tell AT&T who you are (your name, address, phone number and account number), what the problem is, and what you want from them.
 The whole letter can be a few sentences - remember that you are just checking a box before you file your actual claim.

 When you're done writing, you need to mail a hard copy of the letter, preferably as certified mail or some other service that allows you to confirm delivery, to:

 Office for Dispute Resolution, AT&T